ADA ACCESS AND ACCOMMODATIONS (subject to updates)

 Patrons are allowed to bring their medically necessary materials and medications into the Festival, provided that all medicine has a prescription label with the patron’s name.
 Our personnel at the entry gates will verify the contents of any medically necessary materials.
 Out of concern for the festival staff who handle the trash, please dispose of your medical waste and syringes in the proper disposal, which is located at the medical tent.
 Please see the official Festival map for the location of the medical tent.
 Please do not dispose of these items in other trash bins at the Festival.
 Please email firstname.lastname@example.org any additional questions.

 8. Service Animals

 Pets are not allowed within the Festival grounds.
-However, service animals, which have been trained to provide assistance to an individual with a disability, are welcome.
+However, miniature horses and dogs, which have been trained to provide assistance to an individual with a disability, are welcome.
 If accompanied by a service animal, you will be provided a Patron Notice of Responsibility for a Service Animal or you can request the form in advance from email@example.com.
 Please enter through the accessible lane at either entrance.